pranshugaba/maths-wiki/docs/combinatorics/introduction.md

-This is a markdown file.
+# Counting
-Combinatorics is very important.
+Combinatorics is about how to count.

-## Section 1

-## Section 2